-Side effects include:
+Side effects can include:

-- Lower sex drive
+- lower sex drive,

-- Problems with getting an erection
+- problems with getting an erection, and

-- Difficulty ejaculating or having an orgasm
+- difficulty having an orgasm.

 If you are having these problems, talk to your doctor.
 You might be able to change medication, or the amount you take.

-You can take some antidepressants if you are pregnant, but you should talk to your doctor.
-You may want to stay on antidepressants during your pregnancy, if you think your symptoms will come back.
-Some antidepressants may be better for you during pregnancy.
+You can take some antidepressants if you’re pregnant, but you should talk to your doctor first.
+You may want to stay on antidepressants during your pregnancy if you think your symptoms will come back.

-- Low birth weight
+- low birth weight,

 Small amounts of antidepressants can pass into your breast milk.
-Talk to your doctor or midwife about the risks and benefits of breastfeeding.
+You can talk to your doctor or midwife about the risks and benefits of breastfeeding.